TheHoosier - 32 things to know about Trey Galloway

 2018 Indiana State Champions!
 Much more to come!
 Thanks to everyone who supported us on our run! #TrustTheProcess pic.twitter.com/NBoyzgoGq2— Culver Basketball (@CMABasketball) March 25, 2018

-4. Culver is 47-9 over the last two seasons and 56-12 since Trey joined the varsity squad as a freshman for the final 11 games.
+4. Culver is 47-9 over the last two seasons and 56-11 since Trey joined the varsity squad as a freshman.

 5. Trey averaged 16 points, 6.4 rebounds, 3.6 assists and 1.4 steals last season as a junior when Culver lost in the 3A Final to Silver Creek and 2021 top-Hoosier target Trey Kaufman.
-Culver finished as the top team in 3A and 10th overall playing the 52nd toughest schedule in the state.
+Culver finished as the top team in 3A and 10th overall playing the 52nd toughest schedule in the state according to Sagarin.

 7. Trey considers Anthony Leal, another Indiana signee in the 2020 class, one of his best friends.